-The size of the foreign exchange settlement exposures differs between the four maior Swedish banks.
 The size of the foreign exchange settlement exposures differs markedly between the four major Swedish banks, as was the case with the size of the exposures in the Swedish interbank market.
 The banks most at risk from the FX settlement exposures are not the same banks as the ones most at risk from exposures to other Swedish banks.
 The fact that different banks have large exposures in the Swedish inter-bank market and the FX settlement market reduces the risk for direct contagion from one specific counterparty to several Swedish banks at the same time as the Swedish banks are vulnerable to defaults from different counterparties.